cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 * Non-fungibility: Only one instance of any token is *live* across all the IBC-connected blockchains.
 * Redeemability: If tokens have been sent to the counterparty chain, they can be redeemed back in the same `classId` & `tokenId` on the source chain.

-##### Multi-chain notes

-This specification does not directly handle the "diamond problem", where a user sends a token originating on chain A to chain B, then to chain D, and wants to return it through D -> C -> A — since the token is tracked as owned by chain B (and the `classId` will be "{portOnD}/{channelOnD}/{portOnB}/{channelOnB}/classId"), chain C cannot serve as the intermediary.
-The original path, in reverse order, is required to redeem the token at its source chain.
-Complexities arising from long redemption paths may lead to the emergence of central chains in the network topology.

-In order to track all of the tokens moving around the network of chains in various paths, it may be helpful for a particular chain to implement a registry which will track the "global" source chain for each `classId`.
-End-user service providers (such as wallet authors) may want to integrate such a registry or keep their own mapping of canonical source chains and human-readable names in order to improve UX.

 #### Optional addenda

 - Each chain, locally, could elect to keep a lookup table to use short, user-friendly local `classId`s in state which are translated to and from the longer `classId`s when sending and receiving packets.